aklump/htaccess-manager/README.md

 ## Install with Composer

-1. Because this is an unpublished package, you must define it's repository in your project's _composer.json_ file.
-Add the following to _composer.json_ in the `repositories` array:
+1. This package requires some unpublished packages.
+You must add the following to _composer.json_ in the `repositories` array:

     ```json
     {
      "type": "github",